 The implementation of an operational learning and experimentation space takes place in three phases.
 While the initial phase lasts one month, the innovation phase is about three to four months long.
 The final learning phase lasts one month.

 At the beginning, one to three expert interviews are conducted with representatives of the management and the employees.
 These serve to gather information on the initial situation and the particular challenges of the company in the digital transformation.
 For example, the interview can include the question of how important the interviewee considers the consequences of the digital transformation to be for the company or what challenges the company is facing in the context of digitalization.
 From this information, initial topic suggestions and goals for the learning and experimentation space can be derived.

-Afterwards, a kick-off workshop is held.
-This forms the starting signal for the learning and experimentation space.
-The workshop serves the employees, the management and the executives to define challenges and concrete topics and to discuss the further procedure or the methodology as a joint "work programme" for the learning and experimentation room.
+This is followed by a kick-off workshop.
+This forms the starting signal for the learning and experimentation room.
+The workshop is used by employees, management and executives to define challenges and concrete topics and to discuss the further procedure and the methodology as a joint "work program" for the learning and experimentation room.